 Top Referrers - What sites are people on immediately before coming into your site or rather, where are visitors coming into your site from.

 Top Entrance Pages - What pages on your site are people hitting when they come in to your site.

 The Referrers tab provides more in-depth information about what sites visitors are coming into your site from.
 It provides the top 100 domains in a list-view on the right, as well as a visual representation in a pie chart to the left.
 Beneath the pie chart, the percentage of visits to your site that came through referrals, the total number of referral traffic visitors, and the total number of visits are displayed numerically.

-The Landing Pages tab provides more in-depth information about what pages visitors are hitting when they come into your site.
+The Entrance Pages tab provides more in-depth information about what pages visitors are hitting when they come into your site.
 It provides the top 100 pages in a list-view on the right, as well as a visual representation in a pie chart to the left.
 Beneath the pie chart, the total number of visits to your site is displayed numerically.